You made the decision, it’s time!

 They can also offer a special type of finesse, knowing all the in’s and out’s of building a membership site.
-They can advise you on their past experiences of what has worked well for others’ sites and can make recommendations on current trends.
+They can advise you on their past experiences of what has worked well for other websites and can make recommendations or provide new ideas on membership sites.

 What to Watch For…

-Unfortunately, we’ve worked with a lot of entrepreneurs who relied on a Virtual Assistant (VA) (or other inexperienced freelancer) to help build their membership site… but with pretty bad results and extra headaches.
+Unfortunately, we’ve worked with a lot of entrepreneurs who relied on a Virtual Assistant (VA) (or another inexperienced freelancer) to help build their membership site… but with pretty bad results and extra headaches.